Sunday, August 23, 2015

 There are so many gorgeous churches to discover in Paris.

-Do you have a favorite church I should visit?
+Do you have a favorite church?

 FYI the big round windows are called 'rose' because of the circular rose petal pattern (this one is Notre Dame).

-When you come up out of Metro Les Halles at exit Rambeauteau, Saint Eustache awaits.
+When you come out of Metro Les Halles at exit Rambeauteau, Saint Eustache awaits.
 Don't miss it.

 Some PBers have asked about proper cathedral dress code.
 Bathing suits and flip flops are out.
 Scooters are IN.